yhh9/okoine_website.github.io/README.md

 # okoine_website
-A website repository for okoine.cm
+A website repository for okoine.com